Christine Murray’s new book ‘bind’ – launched October 8th, 2018

-Turas Press is proud to publish a new book from the eminent poet and activist Christine Murray.
-An innovative and experimental ‘waking book’, ‘bind’ will be launched by Peter O’Neill in the Irish Writers’ Centre, Dublin on October 8th at 6.30pm.
+Turas Press is proud to publish the eminent poet and activist Christine Murray.
+An innovative and experimental ‘waking book’, ‘bind’ was launched by Peter O’Neill in the Irish Writers’ Centre, Dublin on October 8th, 2018.

 Christine is renowned for her pioneering work in bringing women’s poetry to international attention through Poethead, the database of women poets which she created and curates.
 Her own work is widely published in anthologies including “And Agamemnon Dead: An Anthology of Early 21st Century Irish Poetry,”(Eds Peter O’Neill and Walter Ruhlmann); “All the Worlds Between” Eds.
 Srilata Krishnan and Fióna Bolger, Yoda Publishing, 2017), “The Gladstone Reading” ,(Ed.
 Peter O’Neill, Famous Seamus Publishing, 2017).
 Christine was also a contributor to “Eavan Boland: Inside History,”(Eds Siobhán Campbell and Nessa O’Mahony, Arlen House, 2016.)

 ‘Bind’ is an evocative long poem in several sections, and shows Christine’s original and powerful work in a book-length format that displays a kaleidoscope of really beautiful poetic vision.
 Eavan Boland said this of ‘bind’: